BC’s historic landslides are large-scale tracts of land that move over time, impacting communities, roads and bridges.

 - Provide permanent alternative access, or stabilize the slide with a structural solution which may include retaining walls and/or soil anchors.

 Each slide is different, each scenario is different.
-West Fraser Road, south of Quesnel, which washed out in five places in 2018, is one area where moving the road to a more stable area was the best option.
+West Fraser Road, south of Quesnel, which washed out in five places in 2018, is one location where moving the road to a more stable area was the best option.
 Construction work began in 2021, on a new bridge and a 5.6-kilometre stretch of road.
+In 2023, work was completed on the two-lane bridge over Narcosli Creek, and two-lane section of road that bypasses the active slide areas.

 Recognizing the impacts of changing weather patterns, we have continued to evolve our strategy.
 Our design engineers and consultants are considering how future climate events will affect infrastructure and what can be done to make our roads and bridges more resilient, so they remain reliable and open.